mahesh-panchal/mahesh-panchal/README.md

 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=NBISweden&repo=pipelines-nextflow&description_lines_count=3)](https://github.com/NBISweden/pipelines-nextflow)

 I'm adept at programming, and writing workflows in particular.
-I'm well versed in Bash scripting, as well being able to use Perl, awk, sed, and R too.
+I'm well versed in Bash scripting, as well being able to use Perl, Python, awk, sed, and R too.
 I write workflows using the Nextflow workflow language, based on Groovy.
 I have used various other languages in the past including Java, C, C++, Turing, Haskell, Prolog, and Assembly, including database languages such as PostgresQL.
 I'm familiar with various markup and serialization languages such as Markdown, HTML, Wiki Markup, Latex, and YAML.
-In my work, I regularity use Git, Docker, and Singularity, as well as Github Actions and Makefiles for automation, and Gitpod as a development environment.
+In my work, I regularity use Git, Docker, and Singularity, as well as Github Actions and Pixi for developer environment automation.

 ## Nf-core Maintainer and Nextflow Ambassador